mluerig/RR/README.md

 **Load ui.R and server.R from R subrepository**

 1) We start with the server.
 Just imagine that you are writing a normal R document, with some additional elements.
 At the minimum we need to do three things:
-* load the packages we need
+* load the required packages
 * data to feed the plot
-* and the plotting function (in this case again ggplot2)
+* the plotting function (in this case again ggplot2)

 The plotting function has to be wrapped in a reactive enviornment that will receive input from the ui.R, generate the plot, and send it back to the ui to display.